Islamic leaders battle misconception about vaccines, fasting

 “There is a lot of bad information going around,” said Mohamed, who devoted his address during recent Friday prayers to promoting the vaccine.
 A vaccine clinic is being held at the mosque on Saturday.

 He and others seeking to reassure the faithful have the theological backing of top Islamic authorities.
-Saudi Arabia’s highest cleric, Grand Mufti Sheikh Abdulaziz Al Sheikh, and Sunni Islam’s top religious leader in Lebanon, Grand Mufti Sheikh Abdul-Latif al-Derian, have both said that getting the coronavirus vaccine does not constitute breaking one’s fast.
+Saudi Arabia’s highest cleric, Grand Mufti Sheikh Abdulaziz Al Sheikh, and Sunni Islam’s top religious leader in Lebanon, Grand Mufti Sheikh Abdul-Latif Derian, have both said that getting the coronavirus vaccine does not constitute breaking one’s fast.

 Still, Safiya Khalid, a city council member in Lewiston, about 30 miles north of Portland, sparked a lively conversation among fellow Muslims when she raised the issue on social media.
 Others questioned whether the vaccine violated fasting — until an imam weighed in.